rvp-group/actloc_benchmark/README.md

 </p>

 ## How to Actively Localize?
-The workflow is simply, you can start from any inputs SfM reconstruction, mesh, semantics image, the only **mandatory** thing are the waypoints, 3D locations (x, y, z) from which you want to provide the "best" viewing angles:
+The workflow is simple, you can start from any inputs SfM reconstruction, mesh, semantics image, the only **mandatory** thing are the waypoints, 3D locations (x, y, z) from which you want to provide the "best" viewing angles:

 ```
 input: any <SfM model, mesh, semantics, etc..> + 3D waypoints (mandatory)